DelgaMatt/Shopping-List/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   A mobile application which allows a user to create a shopping list.
-The application is connected to and stores
+The application is connected to and stores user input in a firebase backend.
   ## Table of Contents
   - [Usage](#usage)
   - [Contribute](#contributing)